Palace to Palace FAQs

 We are here to help you fundraise every step of the way.
 The Prince’s Trust ask that everyone riding the Classic raises a minimum sponsorship of £120 and those on the Ultra raise a minimum sponsorship of £240.
-The sponsorship commitment is based on what people have raised in previous years of Palace to Palace, although in 2015 the average amount raised from Palace to Palace Classic was £185 per person!
 Check out our fundraising tips for ideas to help you hit your target.

-If you do not feel you can raise the minimum sponsorship then we would ask you to make a personal contribution of either £120 or £240 to ensure that The Prince’s Trust can continue supporting disadvantaged young people across the UK.
+If you do not feel you can raise the minimum sponsorship then please do get in touch and we’ll help in any way we can to support your fundraising efforts, or you may make a personal contribution of either £120 or £240 to ensure that The Prince’s Trust can continue supporting disadvantaged young people across the UK.

 All sponsorship collected on JustGiving will be directly transferred to us.
 If you have collected any cash or cheques in support of your fundraising you can send in this offline money to us at the following address:

 Palace to Palace Team, The Prince’s Trust, Prince's Trust House, 9 Eldon Street, London EC2M 7LS.